 '''

 @Override

 public Reducer<Long, Long> newReducer( String key ) {

 return new WordCountReducer();

 }

 private class WordCountReducer extends Reducer<Long, Long> {

 private volatile long sum = 0;

 @Override

 public void reduce( Long value ) {

 sum += value.longValue();

 }

 @Override

 public Long finalizeReduce() {

 return sum;

-3
+}

 }

 }

 '''

-Different from combiners, reducer tends to switch threads if running out of data to prevent blocking threads from the JobTracker configuration.
+Different from combiners, reducer tend to switch threads if running out of data to prevent blocking threads from the JobTracker configuration.
 They are rescheduled at a later point when new data to be processed arrives but unlikely to be executed on the same thread as before.
-Due to this fact, some volatility of the internal state might be necessary.
+As of Hazelcast version 3.3.4 the guarantee for memory visibility on the new thread is ensured by the framework.
+This means the previous requirement for making fields volatile is dropped.